benkeyben/starboardAdventures/README.md

           )

 -  Dashboard Design: Designed an interactive dashboard within Power BI Desktop to visualize the processed data.
 Implemented intuitive and user-friendly visualizations, such as line charts, bar graphs, and KPI cards, to convey insights effectively to the management team.

+## Challenges
+Challenges encountered in the project included data quality issues and performance optimization.
+These challenges were addressed through thorough data cleaning, performance testing and optimization.

+## Recommendations
+To address challenges faced during the project:
+  -  Thorough data cleaning was conducted to address data quality issues and ensure consistency.
+  -  Performance testing and optimization techniques were employed to enhance the speed and efficiency of Power BI reports and dashboards.